 Positioned just below the X-Fourteen racing helmet, the RF-1400 is Shoei’s newest helmet, replacing the outgoing RF-1200.
 It’s a lightweight full-face helmet design designed for sport riders.
 It’s impressively priced at $629 for models with graphics, a full $200 less than the Arai Signet X. The only problem for me was that its predecessor, the RF-1200, was not a good fit for my head.
 On a whim I decided to visit my local Cycle Gear store and try the RF-1400 on, and much to my surprise, it fit very well.
 It seems Shoei made a slight change to the RF-1400, giving it a little more room front-to-back.

 Flush with excitement, I immediately started looking for a design that I liked.
 Unfortunately Shoei also seemed to have trouble manufacturing enough RF-1400 helmets to meet demand, but I finally got my hands on one.
 Sure enough, it fits my long oval head snugly, and it also provided a few improvements over my Arai Signet Q:

-Shoei has a more straightforward visor attachment system (changing visor on an Arai can be challenging)
+- Shoei has a more straightforward visor attachment system (changing visors on an Arai can be challenging)